 Total number of unique recipients who clicked on a link in the email.

 All links in emails are automatically tracked so you can see which links were clicked and by whom.

 Only the first click on a link by a unique user is recorded.
-Subsequent clicks on the same link by the same user are not tracked.
+Subsequent clicks on the same link by the same contact are not tracked.
 Unlike open tracking, click tracking doesn't use images, which means that there is no difference between reported and actual clicks.